remirror/remirror/packages/remirror__dev/readme.md

 ### Prosemirror Dev Tools

 The following will render the development view in your editor.
-For more information on what's possible see the [docs][prosemirror-dev-tools].
+For more information on what's possible see the [docs][prosemirror-dev-toolkit].

 ```tsx
 import React from 'react';